August 13

 DISCUSSION QUESTIONS:

-1. Jesus' triumphal entry in Jerusalem is the official statement that in Jerusalem the salvation of humankind will be accomplished.
+1. Jesus's triumphal entry in Jerusalem is the official statement that in Jerusalem the salvation of humankind will be accomplished.
 Project: explain the meaning of salvation.
 See Catechism of the Catholic Church, second edition, numbers 599-609.

 2. The song describes the emotions connected with romantic dancing.
 Why should we not trust our emotions much of the time?